 Day trading in a cash account is similar to day trading in a margin account.
 Margin is the ability to use leverage to buy securities.
 Trading under a cash account significantly lowers your trading risks.
 Under a cash account, traders are not able to use leverage, pattern day trade, short sell and traders are subject to the three-day clearing rule.
 In addition day traders with a cash account are not able to file taxes under a trader status.

-If a trader with a cash account pattern day trades, then their account is frozen for up to 90 days.
+If a trader with a cash account pattern day trades, then their account is frozen for 90 days.
 Traders are not able to withdraw unsettled funds due to the three-day clearing rule.
 Not being able to short sell or use leverage greatly lowers financial trading risk, because traders are not able to lose more than what is in their stock account.

 Trading under a cash account severely limits the amount of trading you are able to do, due to the pattern day trader rule.
 In addition, because traders with a cash account are not able to pattern day trade, they are not able to file taxes under a trader status.
 Filing taxes under a trader status allows traders to deduct all of their capital loss against their income.

 Day trading is not right for everyone.
 Even trading with a cash account involves significant financial risk.
 Trading with a cash accounts puts you at a large disadvantage, because you are limited to three-day trades per week under a cash account.

 Liam Walter is a self-employed stock operator.
 In addition to being a financial speculator, he is a lead writer for new-electronics.com, and has been freelance writing since early 2001.
 Walter studied kinesiology at Austin Community College.
 Before becoming a full-time trader, Walter worked as a certified nurse's assistant in various nursing facilities.